-The hidden gem of Pennsylvania.
-An underappreciated and lightly pressured stream, home to some of the most beautiful, wild, natural reproducing browns found anywhere in the country.
-Lesser known then other popular PA streams in the State College and Pocono areas, but once you fish it, it'll definitely make your list of favorites.
-Read Report
+A hidden gem of Pennsylvania.
+An urban, yet beloved stream, home to some of the most beautiful, wild, natural reproducing browns found anywhere in the country.
+Lesser known than other popular PA streams in the State College and Pocono areas, but once you fish it, it'll definitely make your list of favorites.

-A modified tailwater, the lower 10 miles of the Wax produces hatches that can rival its neighbor the Delaware.
-This large waterway supports very little natural reproduction, but is heavily stocked multiple times throughout the year and a good portion of those fish hold over.
+A modified tailwater.
+The lower 10 miles of the Wax produces hatches that can rival its neighbor the Delaware.
+This large waterway supports little natural reproduction, but is heavily stocked multiple times throughout the year and a good portion of those fish hold over.
+By far the best stocked stream in the region.
 The lower river also holds some sizeable smallmouth.
 Keep an eye on the water level, it fluctuates frequently.

 Some of the best smallmouth bass fishing can be found top to bottom on this multiple state monster.
 Great for canoeing and kayaking, as well as wading.
-The late summer White Fly hatch brings huge numbers of large, hungry smallies to the surface providing some very exciting fishing.
+Nothing fills the late summer trout void quite like catching big smallies on poppers and streamers.
 Carp, musky, pike, walleye and catfish round out the Q's offerings.

-Famed for its size and the number of fish that enter the river system every fall and winter, the Salmon can be an addicting place.
+Famed for its size and the number of salmon and steelhead that enter the river system every fall and winter, the Salmon can be an addicting place.
 A little crowded for some people's taste, this prominent steelhead fishery offers up nearly 8 months of pulse-pounding action that make up for it.
 If you haven't steelheaded before, we'd recommend making it a point to.